-Oh my.
-I’ve been so busy with music performances, art shows, and public whathaveyou that I have heretofore neglected to properly eulogize Bea Arthur, the goldest of The Golden Girls, who died on April 25.
-My hope is to more than make up for it now with what may be my most, um, important blog post to date.
+Lately I’ve been so busy with performances and art shows that I have heretofore neglected to properly eulogize Bea Arthur, the goldest of The Golden Girls, who died on April 25.
+My hope is to more than make up for it now with what may be my most serious and important blog post to date.

 In 2005, during my final quarter of the MFA program at the University of Washington, I spent hundreds of hours holed up in my apartment equipped with a TiVo and dozens of chisel-tip felt markers to cross out the entire Bible, leaving only the violent words visible.
 The resulting document is a concentrated study in psychospiritual trauma more closely resembling a censored Bush-era CIA folio than a sacred religious text.

 Due to the sedentary nature of the project, I also got more TV watching (or listening, rather) done during those three months than I have in any other period of my life.
 One of my favorite shows to half-watch was The Golden Girls, which I had loved as a kid and love even more as an adult.

 To the uninitiated, The Golden Girls is a sitcom for old ladies, perhaps in a category with Murder, She Wrote (another show enjoyed by the same aunt who introduced me to The Golden Girls.)
 But the writing is brilliant.
 The Golden Girls focuses on the exploits of three menopausal women—two widowed, one divorced and looking after her elderly mother—who live together as roommates, forming a family unit.
 The plots are driven by the interaction of archetypes represented by the three central characters.
 Rose is the innocent one, Dorothy is the smart one, and Blanche is, well, the whore.